Yic-vo-Tni/vkCelShadingRenderEngine/README.md

 | 120fps Window Lock          | Removed, unnecessary with new thread system    |
 | Model Selection (Ray pick)  | Replaced by ID buffer-based picking            |

+### Development Philosophy

+The project evolves through an iterative refactoring cycle.
+Many systems were implemented in different phases (from prototype to stable architecture),
+so certain modules may appear inconsistent in style or abstraction level.

+This is intentional — the engine prioritizes *functional completeness* and *architecture verification* first,
+with stylistic and structural refinement following after each milestone.

 ## How to Build
 This project is mainly for personal learning, so it always targets the **latest toolchains and hardware**.
 Please make sure your environment is **equal to or newer than mine**, otherwise it may fail to build.